top of page

 My approach focuses on five critical shifts

-to Professionally Managed
+From Founder-Led to Professionally Managed

-This transition requires more than hiring executives.
+This transition is not about hiring executives.

-Clear ownership at the leadership level
+• Clear ownership at the leadership level

-Strong middle management (execution multipliers)
+• Strong middle management (execution multipliers)

-Operating cadence and accountability
+• Operating cadence and accountability

 Without this, growth breaks under its own weight.